Hartecky/AnalizaDanychNGS/RAPORT.md

 # Variant Calling pipeline for NGS Data Analysis Course

 1. Obtaining project data from NCBI SRA database: SRA - SRP003355.
-The study was entitled "Pooled linkage analysis for discovery of Saccharomyces cerevisiae functional mutations by whole genome sequencing" and contained three samples:
+The study was entitled "Pooled linkage analysis for discovery of Saccharomyces cerevisiae functional mutations by whole genome sequencing" and it contained three samples:
     - Yeast vac22, wild-type segregant pool
     - Yeast vac6, mutant segregant pool
     - Yeast vac6, wild-type segregant pool

-All samples were equenced via Illumina Genome Analyzer in WGS strategy using paired-end sequencing module.
+    All samples were sequenced via Illumina Genome Analyzer in WGS strategy using paired-end sequencing module.

 2. The raw reads were controlled for its quality, and based on QC reports they were trimmed.
 Both steps were done by fastp software.